Coriander Kitchen and Farm

 For comparison, cocktail programs in cities like Chicago, New York, and San Francisco have developed distinct identities around technical specificity.
 Kumiko in Chicago and ABV in San Francisco both represent the ingredient-driven, process-conscious end of that spectrum.
 Superbueno in New York City pushes into culturally specific territory.
 Detroit's own cocktail scene, including Saksey's and the venues above, is still consolidating its voice, which is part of what makes a farm-anchored kitchen proposition a distinct offering rather than a redundant one within the city's current dining mix.

-Nationally, bars and kitchens operating at the intersection of local sourcing and beverage craft have found natural peer sets across regions.
+Nationally, bars and kitchens operating at the intersection of local sourcing and beverage craft have found natural comparable venues across regions.
 Jewel of the South in New Orleans, Julep in Houston, and Bar Leather Apron in Honolulu each demonstrate how regionally specific ingredient orientation can anchor a hospitality identity.
 The Parlour in Frankfurt shows the same principle operating across a different cultural context entirely.
 A farm-kitchen in Detroit fits that same orientation toward place-specificity, applied to Michigan's growing seasons and agricultural output.

 Occasion Planning: What to Consider Before You Go